ahmnot/pokedex-challenge/README.md

 See: https://pokedex-challenge-othman.tiiny.site/

-This demo app was realized in 48 hours, to show my capacities in Svelte + Google Cloud Functions + Node.js.
+This demo app was first realized in 48 hours, to show my capacities in Svelte + Google Cloud Functions + Node.js, and then upgraded.

 It fetches data from the PokéAPI, displays it nicely as cards, lazy loads the cards when scrolling, and sends it to Hubspot using a call to a Google cloud function.